josephsl/wintenApps/readme.md

 * Not all features from Windows Insider Preview builds will be supported, more so for features introduced to a subset of Windows Insiders.

 For a list of changes made between each add-on releases, refer to [changelogs for add-on releases][1] document.

+## Voice access (Windows 11)

+* NVDA will announce Voice access messages such as microphone toggle from everywhere.

 [1]: https://github.com/josephsl/wintenapps/wiki/w10changelog